 A lot of archaeological work has been done on Roman military sites, both in Britain and across the territory of the former Roman Republic and Empire.
-This work began with the dawn of archaeology as an academic discipline (indeed, it began before the development of, for example, the concept of stratigraphy) and has often been instrumental in developing the archaeological discipline through the years.
-Much is known about how Roman military sites, particularly forts (sites for smaller units of the Army such as auxilia, numeri, etc) and fortresses (sites built for the larger units of the Army, the legions) developed, progressed, changed, and were eventually abandoned.
+This work began with the dawn of Archaeology as an academic discipline (indeed, it began before the development of, for example, the concept of stratigraphy) and has often been instrumental in advancing the archaeological discipline through the years.
+Much is known about how Roman military sites, particularly forts (sites for Army units smaller than the legions such as auxilia, numeri, etc) and fortresses (sites built for the larger units of the Army, the legions) developed, progressed, changed, and were eventually abandoned.
 The frontier systems of the Empire, in Britain and beyond, are well studied.
-We know the names of most of the buildings in the forts or fortresses, and implicitly from those names, their function.
-There is an amazing amount of finds from these sites, and after the advent of academic archaeology, most of those finds have been dutifully recorded and cataloged after excavation.
+We know the names of most of the buildings in the forts or fortresses, and implicitly from those names, their functions.
+There is an amazing amount of finds from these sites, and after the advent of academic archaeology, most of those finds have been dutifully recorded, studied, and cataloged after excavation.

-Archaeological excavations and subsequent recording, classifying and cataloging of excavated artefacts can give good insight into life in a Roman military installation and its occupants' use of those artefacts.
+Archaeological excavations and subsequent recording, classifying and cataloging of excavated artefacts can give good insight into life in a Roman military installation and its occupants' use of those excavated and studied artefacts.
 But that insight can be refined and expanded.
 One way to do that is to use the power of modern computers and aggregate data to examine aspects of the artefacts, their functions, and their findspots.
-This examination can give us a more detailed idea of the daily lives of Roman soldiers, and that is what this study has attempted to do.
+This examination can give us more detailed insight into the daily lives of Roman soldiers, and that is what this study has attempted to do.

 Theory and Broad Goals